Environmental

 Scheduled waste is any waste that has hazardous characteristics and the potential to impact the environment and/or harm the public if exposed.
 At Hexcare, responsible waste and pollution management entail the proper and correct disposal of wastes or unwanted by-products in accordance with the Department of Environment (“DOE”) Scheduled Wastes Regulations 2005 (Environmental Quality Act 1974).

 The types of scheduled wastes generated by our plants include latex sludge, clinical waste, waste acetone, contaminated containers and other solid wastes.
-In FYE2023, 698.1 MT of scheduled waste was generated as by-products of the Group’s glove operations, of which latex sludge and compounded latex lumps make up the highest proportion of scheduled waste generated.
+In FYE2024, 693.5 MT of scheduled waste was generated as by-products of the Group’s glove operations, of which latex sludge and compounded latex lumps make up the highest proportion of scheduled waste generated.

 Code Scheduled or Hazardous Waste Generated Total Weight (MT) Disposal Method

-SW409 Contaminated Containers 41.3 Approved disposal facility.
-Waste management company either landfill or combustion.
+SW 321 Sludge 366.7 Approved disposal facility/ Waste management company either landfill or combustion.

 Waste